Recycled Water Use At a Glance

 Property owners whose properties meet the criteria listed in the section above are required to install recycled water systems for all applicable State of California approved uses.
 Some of the common uses include irrigation, cooling, and/or toilet and urinal flushing.
 These systems must meet San Francisco Plumbing and Health Codes, which include specifications for pipe type, pipe separation, backflow prevention assemblies, water meters, and signage.

-See the Procedures for Developers and the SFPUC Memo regarding Implementation of Recycled Water Use Regulations for more information.
+See the Procedures for Developers for compliance information.

 If you have a specific question about the recycled water ordinance, its applicability to your project, or any of the information on this web page, please contact us at firstname.lastname@example.org.